 I’d never heard of Monkeyshine before that day.
-I don’t even think I knew that the Chinese New Year had dawned.
+I don’t even think I knew that it was the Lunar New Year.
 But a text message from my girlfriend’s father got me interested.
 “Look up Monkeyshine Tacoma,” he said.
-Within 15 minutes I was out the door; on a modern day hunt for buried treasure.
+Within 15 minutes I was out the door; on a modern-day hunt for buried treasure.

-A newbie Shiner, I started five hours later than the hardcore adventurers, but I was determined.
-Online buzz suggested that the Proctor District, University of Puget Sound and the median strip along the center of Union Avenue were all emptied of glass prizes.
+As a newbie Shiner, the odds were stacked against me.
+I started five hours later than the hardcore scavengers, but I was determined.
+Online buzz suggested that the Proctor District, University of Puget Sound, and the median strip along the center of Union Avenue were all emptied of glass prizes.

 I needed a win.
-I was frustrated at work and feeling a cold coming on.
-It was a terrible week and part of me wanted to just stay in bed.
-But something else had stirred deep within me.
-A hunter’s instinct, a pulse of raw adrenaline.
-I knew that the whole week could be redeemed by a few ounces of glass.
+I was frustrated at work and felt a cold coming on.
+It was the tail end of a terrible week and part of me wanted to give up and go back to bed.
+But something else had stirred deep within me — a hunter’s instinct, a shot of raw adrenaline.
+It seemed that the whole dismal week could be redeemed by a few ounces of glass.

 So, I headed away from the popular areas.
-Instead, I struck north, to nondescript Jane Clark Park.
+Instead, I struck out north, to nondescript Jane Clark Park in Tacoma’s North End.
 I was not alone.
 Another Monkeyshiner was prowling the perimeter.
-After a few tense seconds, she headed one direction and I took the opposite, splitting the park in twain.
+After a few tense seconds, she headed in one direction and I took the other, splitting the park in twain.
 My canvas shoes were quickly soaked in the dew that clung to the grass.
-I came up empty handed.
+I came up empty-handed.

-I headed east, making for Puget Park.
-It was a small urban playground nestled between a bridge and a wooded traihead.
+I headed east, making for Puget Park as a light drizzle began to fall.
+Families were gathered around the playground nestled between a bridge and a wooded trail leading into a deep, mossy ravine.
 If there was any Monkeyshine hidden there, it was long gone.
-At that point I had been at it for almost an hour.
-I began to worry that I had started too late.
-A small team of fellow glass-seekers arrived soon after me, armed with walkie-talkies, a search plan and military precision.
+At that point, I had been at it for a couple of hours and I was starting to think I was too late, that all the glass art was found.
+A small team of fellow seekers arrived soon after me, armed with walkie-talkies, a detailed search plan, and military precision.

-I was headed back to my car, defeated, when a glint of light caught my eye.
-Something gleamed in the shadow under a potted shrub.
+I headed back to my car, defeated, when a glint of light caught my eye.
+Something gleamed in the shadow of leaves under a potted shrub.
 I pushed back a branch and there it was, a beautiful glass medallion four inches across, embedded with swirling tendrils of vibrant orange and red.
-A horse was stamped on its face.
+A running horse was stamped on its face.

 For the first time all week, I felt alive.
-I’d found a one-of-a-kind piece of local art.
+I’d found a one-of-a-kind piece of local art and it was mine to keep.
 It was incredible.
-I couldn’t have been happier if I’d stumbled acrossed the Holy Grail itself.
-I was connected to the artist and to the city of Tacoma in a real, tangible way and all of the stress of the week dissolved away as I safely tucked my Monkeyshine into the pocket of my damp pea coat.
+I couldn’t have been happier if I’d stumbled across the Holy Grail itself.
+In that moment of discovery and joy, I felt connected to the artist and to the city of Tacoma in a real, tangible way.
+All the stress of the week dissolved away as I safely tucked my prize into the pocket of my damp pea coat.

 That’s the power of art.
-It binds us together and serves as a lens through which we can see the world in a radical new way.
-Next year, I’ll be out early, flashlight in hand, to find another treasure.
-Once you’ve found Monkeyshine, you’re addicted.
+It binds us together and serves as a lens through which we can see the world in a radically new way.
+Next year, I’ll be out early, flashlight in hand, searching for another treasure.
+Once you’ve found a piece of Monkeyshine, you’re addicted.
 As long as there are artists to make and hide these beautiful keepsakes, I’ll be hunting for them.

 — 30 —